How To Make Glitter Ornaments

 – Cute little helpers 🙂

-Cover your table with a drop cloth or trash bag to protect it.
+Cover your table with a drop cloth or trash bag to protect it from the polycrylic and glitter and children in general.
 Carefully remove the tops of each of the ornaments and set aside.
 Some of the glass ones have a slightly sharp edge under the cap so just be careful when removing the tops on those.

 Coat The Ornaments